Fullstack-LLC/Inbounder/README.md

 - ✅ **Mailgun Webhook Integration** - Handle inbound emails from Mailgun with proper webhook compliance
 - ✅ **Signature Verification** - Secure webhook signature validation with timestamp checking
 - ✅ **Attachment Processing** - Save and manage email attachments with size limits and organized storage
-- ✅ **Multiple Recipient Support** - Handle emails with multiple To, CC, and BCC recipients
+- ✅ **Multiple Recipient Support** - Handle emails with multiple To, CC, and BCC recipients, with accurate recipient counting
 - ✅ **Event-Driven Architecture** - Extensible with Laravel events for custom processing
 - ✅ **User Authorization** - Role and permission-based access control with Spatie Laravel Permission
 - ✅ **Duplicate Prevention** - Prevent processing the same email twice using Message-ID